How to Make Habits Stick

 • Throw your dirty laundry in the room with the laundry hamper instead of next to the entryway.

 Other people won’t likely notice this sort of change.
-But, if you’re setting your goals correctly, changing any method can also create a mental reward that you actually did something.
+If you set your goals correctly, though, changing any method can also create the mental reward that you’ve done something.

 • Drink a cup of coffee instead of smoking that last cigarette.